Installing Teleport | Teleport

 -

-Specify your system Teleport version and system architecture by assigning an environment variable:TELEPORT_VERSION=15.4.30SYSTEM_ARCH=""
+Specify your system Teleport version and system architecture by assigning an environment variable:TELEPORT_VERSION=16.4.17SYSTEM_ARCH=""

 The following architecture values are available: